algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 To enhance the performance and efficiency of the shortest path algorithm, the following optimization techniques have been implemented:

+##### Dead-End Node Removal

-- Dead-End Node Removal: Approximately 17% of the nodes in the graph are identified as dead ends, which do not contribute to any valid paths between landmarks.
+Approximately 17% of the nodes in the graph are identified as dead ends, which do not contribute to any valid paths between landmarks.
 By removing these nodes from the graph, we reduce the overall size of the dataset, leading to faster processing times and lower memory consumption.
 Dead ends are only retained if they are the start or end points of a path.

-- Efficient Data Structures:
+##### Efficient Data Structures

 The use of appropriate data structures, such as adjacency lists for graph representation, allows for efficient storage and retrieval of connections between landmarks.
 This choice minimizes the overhead associated with traversing the graph and accessing edge weights.

+##### Priority Queue Optimization

-- Priority Queue Optimization: The algorithm utilizes a priority queue (implemented as a binary heap) to manage the nodes being explored.
+The algorithm utilizes a priority queue (implemented as a binary heap) to manage the nodes being explored.
 This data structure allows for efficient retrieval of the next node with the shortest distance, significantly speeding up the pathfinding process compared to simpler data structures like arrays or linked lists.

+##### Bidirectional Search

-- Bidirectional Search: By simultaneously searching from both the source and target nodes, the bidirectional Dijkstra's algorithm reduces the number of nodes explored.
+By simultaneously searching from both the source and target nodes, the bidirectional Dijkstra's algorithm reduces the number of nodes explored.
 This approach effectively halves the search space, leading to faster execution times, especially in large graphs.

 By employing these optimization techniques, the project aims to achieve a high-performance solution that can handle large datasets and deliver quick responses to user queries.